paulvt/plemp-node/README.md

 ------------

 For now, Plemp! is in a developing state and not ready for site-wide deployment yet.
-However, before running, make sure that jquery.js and are available from public/ either by copying or symlinking them there.
+However, before running, make sure that jquery.js, jquery-ui.js, and jquery-ui.css with images are available from public/ either by copying or symlinking them there.

 Usage
 -----